OpenZeppelin/compound-security-policies/README.md

 ### Audits

-**Owner:** Compound Labs and OpenZeppelin
+**Owner:** Community, Protocol Contributors, and OpenZeppelin

-Compound Labs will ensure that all contracts are audited prior to deployoment.
-OpenZeppelin will typically take the lead in performing audits, however, Compound Labs or the community may choose to get additional audits independent of OpenZeppelin.
+Protocol Contributors and the community will ensure that all contracts are audited prior to deployoment.
+OpenZeppelin will typically take the lead in performing audits, however, the community may choose to get additional audits independent of OpenZeppelin.

 ### Pause